 To date, we have financed our operations primarily through issuance of common stock and warrants and subordinated debt (convertible to common stock).
 Since our inception, we have not generated any product revenue and do not anticipate generating any revenues for the foreseeable future.
-We have incurred losses from inception to September 30, 2018 of approximately \$97,724,400.
+We have incurred losses from inception to December 31, 2018 of approximately \$104,853,700.
 We have generated negative cash flows from operations since inception.
 We expect to incur additional expenses over the next several years developing our products.
 These conditions raise substantial doubt as to the Company's ability to continue as a going concern.

-At September 30, 2018 and June 30, 2018, the Company had cash and cash equivalents of approximately \$887,500 and \$2,238,900 respectively.
+At December 31, 2018 and June 30, 2018, the Company had cash and cash equivalents of approximately \$2,426,800 and \$2,238,900 respectively.
 The Company will need to raise additional funds in order to continue its planned clinical trials.
 Insufficient funds may cause us to delay, reduce the scope of or eliminate one or more of our development programs.
 Our future capital needs and the adequacy of our available funds will depend on many factors, including the cost of clinical studies and other actions needed to obtain regulatory approval of our products in development.
 If additional funds are required, we may raise such funds from time to time through public or private sales of equity or debt securities or from bank or other loans or through strategic research and development, or licensing.
 Financing may not be available on acceptable terms, or at all, and our failure to raise capital when needed could materially adversely impact our growth plans and our financial condition or results of operations.
-On October 12, 2018, October 18, 2018, November 2, 2018 and December 5, 2018 closed on financings with combined gross proceeds of \$5,834,407, see Note 12 - Subsequent Events.
+On February 12, 2019 the Company closed on financings with combined gross proceeds of \$725,000, see Note 12 - Subsequent Events.
 Additional equity financing, if available, may be dilutive to our shareholders.